nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a client : `delete`

-Deletes the specified client from the list of client profiles.
+To delete one of your specified client from your clientele.

 Format: `delete INDEX`